Gategroup: Developments from 2016 to the present

-In April 2016, Chinese conglomerate HNA Group offered to buy Gategroup for 1.4 billion Swiss francs.
+In April 2016, Chinese conglomerate HNA Group offered to buy Gategroup for CHF 1.4 billion.
 In the beginning of July 2016, HNA Group declared they had bought 63.6 percent of the voting rights and shares in Gategroup.
 By October 2016, HNA Group had acquired 96.1 percent of the voting rights and applied for a delisting of the remaining shares in Gategroup.
 They also informed that they were seeking to acquire 98 percent in order to request for the cancellation of the remaining publicly held shares.

-In January 2017, Gategroup acquired control of Servair from Air France, adding a major presence in Africa.

-Gategroup was delisted from the SIX Swiss Exchange in April 2017.
+In January 2017, Gategroup acquired control of Servair from Air France, thereby expanding its operations in Africa.
+Around the same time, Gatgroup was delisted from the SIX Swiss Exchange.

-In February 2018, gategroup co-founded the Airline Catering Association (ACA), which is based in Brussels, Belgium.
+In February 2018, Gategroup co-founded the Airline Catering Association (ACA), which is based in Brussels, Belgium.
+The company also took over German Sky Catering Kitchen GmbH (SCK).

 In July 2018, Temasek and RRJ Capital joined HNA Group as investors in Gategroup.

-In April 2019, RRJ Capital completed the acquisition of all outstanding shares in gategroup from HNA Group.
-As a result, RRJ Capital became the sole shareholder and Temasek was invested in gategroup through a mandatory exchangeable bond.
-In September 2019, Temasek converted the mandatory exchangeable bond to acquire 50% stake in gategroup, making Temasek and RRJ co-shareholders.
+In April 2019, RRJ Capital acquired all remaining shares held by HNA and became the sole owner of Gategroup.
+Temasek's investment was structured through a mandatory exchangeable bond.
+In September 2019, Temasek converted the mandatory exchangeable bond to acquire a 50% stake in Gategroup, making Temasek and RRJ co-shareholders.

-In December 2019, gategroup reached an agreement for a takeover of the European business of Deutsche Lufthansa AG subsidiary LSG Group, to include LSG's on-board operating business in Germany, Switzerland, the Netherlands, Belgium, Italy and Spain, as well as its global equipment business under the Spiriant brand, its European convenience food business, train catering, lounges and Lufthansa employee markets under the Ringeltaube brand.
-Gategroup will take on the catering contract with Lufthansa, including the airline's main hubs in Frankfurt and Munich.
-The deal is expected to close in the first half of 2020.
+In December 2019, Gategroup announced an agreement to acquire the European operations of Lufthansa subsidiary LSG Group.
+The deal included LSG's in-flight catering businesses in Germany, Switzerland, the Netherlands, Belgium, Italy and Spain; its global equipment brand Spirant; the convenience food business Evertaste; train catering and lounge services; and the Ringeltaube retail operations.
+Gategroup also took over Lufthansa's catering contract at the airline's hubs in Frankfurt and Munich.
+The transaction was completed on 2 December 2020.

-On December 2, 2020, Gategroup announced the completion of the acquisition of LSG Group's European business from Deutsche Lufthansa AG.
-The transaction includes LSG's in-flight catering operations in Germany, Switzerland, the Netherlands, Belgium, Italy and Spain, as well as the global equipment business under the SPIRIANT brand, as well as the European convenience food business under the brand Evertaste, the Ringeltaube brand retail operations, and train catering and lounges.
+As a result of the COVID-19 pandemic, Gategroup entered a financial crisis due to the massive decline in air traffic.
+In December 2020, Gategroup worked with SGS to implement global food safety and COVID hygiene standards in all catering facilities.
+In response to the financial losses, the company initiated a court-approved restructuring under UK law (Part 26A of the Companies Act 2006) in late 2020.
+To do so, it established a UK-based entity, Gategroup Guarantee Limited, which assumed certain financial obligations of the group.
+This allowed Gategroup to restructure its debt despite limited participation from bondholders.
+The High Court of England and Wales approved the plan in March 2021, enabling a five-year extension of existing loan and bond maturities.

+In February 2023, Gategroup and Immfly Group entered into a strategic alliance to integrate digital platforms used in cabin services, including systems for crew operations, payments, and in-seat ordering.